-In June 2020, there were 98,000 households in temporary accommodation and 64% of these households had children.
-The proportion of households in temporary accommodation that have children has been slowly decreasing since a peak of 80% in June 2016.
+In June 2022, there were 94,935 households in temporary accommodation and 62.3% had children.
+The proportion of households with children in temporary accommodation has been slowly decreasing since a peak of 79% in 2016.

-The number of households in temporary accommodation has risen by 92% since 2010:
+The overall number of households in temporary accommodation has risen by 95% since 2011:

-- The fall in households in temporary accommodation of around 53% from September 2004 to December 2010 may reflect a change in legislation occurring in 2002.
+- From 2004 to 2010: the number of households in temporary accommodation fell by around 50%, which may reflect a change in legislation in 2002.
 This legislation stipulated that local authorities had a statutory obligation to reduce and prevent homelessness.

-- The steady increase in households in temporary accommodation since 2011 occurred alongside changes to the social security system, including a reduction in housing benefits that did not rise in line with cost increases in private rent.
+- Since 2011: the number of households in temporary accommodation has risen steadily alongside changes to the social security system.
+This includes a reduction in housing benefits that did not rise in line with increasing private rent costs.

-- From April 2018 the Homelessness Reduction Act broadened priority-need eligibility.
+- From April 2018: the Homelessness Reduction Act (HRA) broadened priority-need eligibility, with the intention of preventing homelessness.
 This legislation qualifies people for access to services, emergency housing or in some cases longer-term housing.
 It also extended the time for people to become eligible for help before they lose their home.
-These measures are intended to prevent homelessness.

-- By the start of 2020 there had been no reduction in the numbers of households in temporary accommodation, and the total count had been increasing.
-However, the number of households in temporary accommodation with children has remained roughly stable since 2018 and the number of households with children placed in unsuitable accommodation has fallen by 36%.
+- From the start of 2020: there has been no further increase in the number of households in temporary accommodation, with the total count having stabilised at around 95,000.
+The number of households in temporary accommodation with children has also remained roughly stable since 2018 and the number of households with children placed in unsuitable accommodation has fallen by almost 50% since 2018.

-- It is too early to judge the effectiveness of these new measures and for many local authorities the funding allocated does not meet their financial requirements.
+- It is too early to fully judge the effectiveness of these new measures.
+For many local authorities the funding allocated does not meet their financial requirements.

-There was a sharp spike in households without children claiming temporary accommodation in 2020 – a 38% increase compared with December 2019.
-This is due to efforts to place those sleeping rough in temporary accommodation at the start of the coronavirus (COVID-19) pandemic in the first lockdown.
+There was a sharp spike in households without children claiming temporary accommodation between 2019 and 2021 – a 50% increase compared with December 2019.
+This is due to efforts to place people sleeping rough in temporary accommodation at the start of the COVID-19 pandemic in the first lockdown.

-The increasing number of households in temporary accommodation since 2010 highlights the consequences of reducing both housing benefits to those that require it and funding to councils.
+The increasing number of households in temporary accommodation since 2011 highlights the consequences of reducing both housing benefit to people who need it and funding to councils.
 This reduction in funding to councils has also resulted in less funding towards homelessness prevention.

-Source: Ministry of Housing, Communities & Local Government, Statuary homelessness tables
+Source: Ministry of Housing, Communities & Local Government, Statutory homelessness tables, 2022.